Dr. Bench: A Multidimensional Evaluation for Deep Research Agents, from Answers to Reports: Experiments

 Table~\ref{tab:leaderboard} and Appendix~\ref{app:experiments} presents the leaderboard results, with models ranked in descending order of IntegratedScore.
 In terms of IntegratedScore, \texttt{Qwen} ranked first, demonstrating strong performance across all dimensions. \texttt{Sonar} followed closely, achieving the highest score in topical focus.
 Notably, \texttt{Kimi-K2}, a Mixture-of-Experts architecture agent with 1T parameters, attained the highest score in the quality, outperforming all DRAs.
 For topical focus, \texttt{Sonar}, \texttt{Qwen}, and \texttt{o3} formed the leading cluster. \texttt{GPT-5} achieved the highest score in citation reliability, indicating strong external support alignment.
 In terms of resource consumption, \texttt{o3} and \texttt{o4-mini} averaged 23K and 18K tokens per report respectively, placing them lowest in contribution efficiency.

 Overall, DRAs exhibited stable semantic quality and control in structured report generation, while web-search-tool-augmented models showed promise in external support and efficiency.
-These results validate the Rigorous Bench’s ability to differentiate model capabilities across multiple dimensions, providing a robust empirical foundation for future optimization of DRAs.
+These results validate the \textsc{Dr. Bench}’s ability to differentiate model capabilities across multiple dimensions, providing a robust empirical foundation for future optimization of DRAs.

+Figures~\ref{fig:qshare} and~\ref{fig:radar} summarize the role of Quality scores and cross-domain performance in the overall IntegratedScore.
+While \texttt{Kimi-K2} achieves a strong Quality score, its relative weaknesses in credibility and attention reduce the impact of this advantage, whereas models such as \texttt{Qwen}, \texttt{Sonar}, and \texttt{o3} exhibit a more balanced interplay between Quality and multiplicative factors, yielding stronger integrated performance.
+Across domains, all top models perform notably well in domain 03 (\texttt{Sports \& Competitions}) and domain 10 (\texttt{Health \& Medicine}), while maintaining relatively balanced results elsewhere.
+In Quality, \texttt{Kimi-K2} leads, followed by \texttt{Qwen} and \texttt{Sonar}; however, in SemanticDrift and TrustworthyBoost, \texttt{Kimi-K2} shows clear disadvantages, whereas the others remain comparatively consistent.
+Detailed analysis is provided in Appendix~\ref{app:experiments}.